 2.1) Note: Soil boxes should be of uniform volume with identical dimensions of length, width and depth (100 cm x 20 cm x 7.5 cm) with nine 5-mm drain holes in the bottom.
 Boxes should have a 5 cm lip and a collection gutter on one end (Figure 1).

 2.2) Line the bottom of the boxes with 4 ply cheese cloth to keep soil from washing out of the holes in the box while allowing water to flow through when the soil is saturated.
+Weigh the box and the cheese cloth.

 2.3) Pack the first soil box by scooping enough dried, sieved, and homogenized soil into the box to fill it about half deep when smoothed out (about 3.5 cm).
 Spread the soil evenly and pack it with a flat brick.
 Note: Soil should be sufficiently dry so it does not compact under the pressure of the brick.